Search: Advanced search

 The RSPCA strongly supports these recommendations for the pigeon industry to help prevent the spread of the virus and the resultant suffering, distress and death of pigeons.

-WA Department of Agriculture and Food ‘Pigeon rotavirus in Western Australia’
+WA Department of Primary Industries and Regional Development ‘Pigeon rotavirus in Western Australia’

 Agriculture Victoria ‘Rotavirus mortality of pigeons’